-The paper most similar to ours is Lipman and Wang (2000) (henceforth: LW) that, like us, analyzes finite games with switching costs.
+As we already pointed out, this paper is closely related to Lipman and Wang (2000) (henceforth: LW).
 They analyze the robustness of the results for finitely repeated games to the introduction of small switching costs.
 Their modeling strategy is, therefore, driven by the repeated game literature.
 Our purpose is different.
 We analyze commitment in situations which are essentially played only once.
 We use switching costs as the commitment device.
 This dictates a different set of considerations.
-Among others, we emphasize the need of a framework that exhibits grid-invariance.
+Among others, we emphasize the need of a framework that exhibits gridinvariance.
 We envision the "order of moves" as a modelling assumption which tries to capture a more amorphous set of rules.
 Thereby, to capture the sources of commitment, one needs the equilibrium predictions to be robust to changes of this sort.
 This property, for instance, is not a concern (and, as we point out below, does not apply) in the LW framework.